Transmission Gully: NZTA announces $14m Covid-19 payment

 "They are still negotiating a new completion date and working through other issues with the contractors.
 I am regularly briefed by NZTA on progress and I expect them to update the public with a new completion date as soon as they are able."

-National's transport spokesman Chris Bishop said yesterday PPPs had a place, but only if they were managed effectively by the Government.
+National's transport spokesman Chris Bishop said yesterday that PPPs had a place, but only if they were managed effectively by the government.

 "What we've seen with the NZTA is utter mismanagement of the Transmission Gully contract."

-In the report the transport agency said its view was there was no liability in relation to the settlement claim from the contractor over delays, yet it later paid out $190.6 million anyway.
+In the report, the transport agency said its view was there was no liability in relation to the settlement claim from the contractor over delays, yet it later paid out $190.6m anyway.

 At the time, NZTA interim chief executive Mark Ratcliffe said the settlement would ensure Transmission Gully was completed to a high standard, met the needs of customers, and still achieved good value for money for New Zealanders.